Bonginkosi12/Employee-Management-Application/README.md

    - attendance.queue- For attendance-service
    - Messages wait in the queues if the consumer(s) are not online and get processed when the consumer is online.

-4. Consumers(receive events from producer through queues(RabbitMQ))
+4. Consumers(receive events from producer through queues(RabbitMQ), and do their work-creating initial records for the employee)
     - Salary-Service
     - leave-Service
     - Performance-Service